Traditions of the Georgia Institute of Technology: The Institute

-Getting Shafted
+Getting shafted

 "Getting shafted" generally refers to being harmed (by an instructor) via unfair academic procedures, like via an unnecessarily difficult or impossible to pass test.
 The physical manifestation of this phrase is the Kessler Campanile, a "shaft-like" structure near the Student Center.
 The phallic shape of the structure invites its designation as a shafting device.

 The Ratio, The Odds, and TBS

 The Ratio (always capitalized) refers to Georgia Tech's traditionally high ratio of male to female students.

 Many students replace the lyric "to cheer on the brave and bold" with "to raise The Ratio" from the section "Oh!
 If I had a daughter, sir, I'd dress her in White and Gold, And put her on the campus to cheer the brave and bold" of "Ramblin' Wreck from Georgia Tech" when singing at various Georgia Tech events.

 Due to The Ratio, some students have felt that certain women at Georgia Tech may be stuck up because of all the attention they get from an overwhelming number of males.
 These students call the behavior of the female in this scenario as "tech bitch syndrome" or "TBS" for short.
+Women against the term claim that they are often labeled it without warrant.
+An analysis by Georgia Tech's Sexual Violence and Prevention Initiative found that the term represents male hostility and disrespect towards women.

 The Odds (always capitalized) refers to the saying that "the odds are good, but the goods are odd" in reference to the interactions and expectations of social engagement from men with women on campus.

-Women against the term claim that they are often labeled the term without warrant.
-An analysis of the term was done by Georgia Tech's Sexual Violence and Prevention Initiative.

 The Hill

 A nickname given to Tech's academic administration and historic district.
 Topographically, Tech's first administrative buildings were built on an actual hill in Atlanta.
 As campus expanded onto surrounding lower terrain, the Hill became a much more prominent sight on campus.
 The term now is typically used in derision when referring to the administration.
-Former Tech Interim President Gary Schuster's blog, titled, "Notes from the Hill", refers to this nickname.
+Former Tech Interim President Gary Schuster's blog, titled "Notes from the Hill", refers to this nickname.

 The Hill also refers to the steep incline of Bobby Dodd Way (which most students now refer to as "Freshman Hill"), which residents of East Campus must trek up in order to attend class.
 The climb is often referred to as a hike up the Freshman Hill as many freshman dorms are located around the bottom of Freshman Hill.